grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 "I believe the _Gnat's_ maximum depth was around 30 meters -- according to Shakes' estimate that was unchallenged by anything like an engineering background."

-"Can we do it with the _Prospect_ at 20 fuckin' meters?"
-She asked.
+"Can we do it with the _Prospect_ at 20 meters?" she asked.

 "I suspect so, that's about how deep we had it at the depot."
 Hemi thumbed the mic on the ship-to-ship.
 "Captain Shakes, what if we make the _Prospect's_ keel 20 meters down.
 Can you do the mating at that depth?"